joebew42/django_telephone_directory/README.md

 How to install and run it
 ====================
 Simply, you have to install the latest django framework.
-After that, download and extract this project, enter the directory and execute this command **python manage.py runserver**.
+After that, download and extract this project, enter the directory and execute: 1) **python manage.py syncdb** (to initialize the database) and 2) **python manage.py runserver** (to start the development server).
 By default a development server will listen at localhost:8000.
 You can chek how the application works by inserting *localhost:8000/address_book/* in the URL address bar of your browser.
 Enjoy!

 Configure MySQL Database
 ---------------------